And the skies of night were alive with light, with a throbbing, thrilling flame;

 Astronaut photographs ISS029-E-06020 and ISS029-E-06244 were acquired on September 17, 2011, with a Nikon D3S digital camera using a 24 mm lens, and is provided by the ISS Crew Earth Observations experiment and Image Science & Analysis Laboratory, Johnson Space Center.
 The images were taken by the Expedition 29 crew.
 The International Space Station Program supports the laboratory as part of the ISS National Lab to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth.
 Movie by Robert Simmon.
 Caption by Michael Carlowicz.

-Astronauts on the International Space Station captured these views of the aurora australis ("southern lights") and wildfires in Australia in mid-September 2011.
+Astronauts on the International Space Station captured these views of the aurora australis and wildfires in Australia.